The true measure of any helping organization is their impact. Are they meeting their mission and making a difference for the people they serve?

 Collaborating with our Material Services partners, PWNA provides essential supplies and seasonal services for Northern Plains and Southwest reservations, education and animal welfare.
 Yet, even while meeting immediate needs through the provision of goods and services, we are also having a long-term impact.

-PWNA’s long-term services are designed to support the self-determined initiatives of reservation partners and other local leaders who are working for sustainable gains in their communities.
-While some of our Long-Term Solutions (LTS) are relatively new offerings, they are already yielding positive outcomes for partners, participants and communities on the reservations.
+PWNA’s long-term solutions support initiatives that are led by our Native community partners and emerging leaders who are working for sustainable gains in their tribal communities, as well as partner development, capacity building and higher education.
+Even our newest service offerings are already yielding positive outcomes for partners, participants and communities on the reservations.

-This chart shows our recent sustainability projects and volume of service for Long-Term Solutions.
+This chart shows the volume of recent sustainability services and other Long-Term Solutions.